slowernews/hamster-system/README.md

 ####Actions:

-- in GTD, undivisible tasks are called *actions*.
-Actions are managed in an Evernote<sup> 6</sup> notebook.
+- undivisible tasks are called *actions*.
+Actions are managed in one Evernote<sup> 6</sup> notebook.

 - if you need to detail an action: **( )**